harshit175/MOOSEcode/README.md

+#DEBUGINFO

+The code runs fine without adaptivity (using adaptoff.i) in the debug mode but gives a segfault when run the usual way.

+The code runs till first timestep in the debug mode, giving an arithmetic exception (SIGFPE), but gives a segfault in the debug mode without progressing at all on the time stepping.

+The above observations are strange.

 # MOOSEcode

 The code solves the coupled thermochemical PDEs for the  frontal polymerisation problem .
 The equations are solved in the non dimensional form.
 The project forms a part of my PhD thesis